UploadKit

 'fine'Every ~5% increment

-'all'Every XHR progress event — highest frequency, use for smooth animated bars
+'all'Every underlying XHR progress event — highest frequency, use for smooth animated bars

 return (